United-Codes/cloudofficeprint-python/examples/pdfsignature_example/pdfsignature_example.md

     cop.config.ServerConfig(api_key=API_KEY)
 )
 ```
-If you have an Cloud Office Print server running on localhost (e.g. on-premise version), replace the server url by the localhost url: http://localhost:8010
+If you have a cloud Office Print server running on localhost (e.g. on-premise version), replace the server url by the localhost url: http://localhost:8010

 We also need to create the main element-collection object that contains all our data:
 ```python